acenet-arc/cloud_from_a_to_z/_episodes/17-day3-intro-to-cloudinit.md

 ~~~
 {: .output}

 It is also a good idea, especially in case of any problems, to browse through the entire log looking for any messages which might suggest a problem and watch for lines indicating that the various expected packages or commands were installed.
-If everything seems OK then to visit the newly installed WordPress site and finalize installation add a floating IP to your newly created VM and go to `http://<your-newly-create-vms-ip>/wordpress` in a new browser tab.
+If everything seems OK then add a floating IP to your newly created VM and go to `http://<your-newly-create-vms-ip>/wordpress` in a new browser tab to finalize installation.

 So in the matter a of a few minutes we have used a somewhat simplified and automated version of what we have done previously to create more or less the same result, a new WordPress site on a VM.
-In the next episodes we will look at how this was made possible with cloud-init and learn how this automation was created.
-Learning how to the WordPress installation was automated will allow you to generalize the creation of automated setups for other software stacks, which you know how to install so that you and others can benefit from your work in automation.
+However, it is lacking an SSL certificate to encrypt data transmission.
+In the next episodes we will look at how this was made possible with cloud-init.
+Knowing how the WordPress installation was automated will allow you to generalize to the creation of automated setups for other similar software stacks.